samratrai11/UNI-Projects/data analysis and viz/README.md

 This coursework aims to prepare data for analysis, implement, a model and tell a story by visualising the data within the chosen scenario.
 This is an individual coursework.

 Coursework Specification:
 Scenario: A topic needs to be chosen by the student and agreed with the workshop tutor; students are allowed to pick any topic they are interested in, and they are required to find their data from any source they want to.

 Some example data sources are:
 Ø  https://www.data.gov.uk/
 Ø  https://data.london.gov.uk/
 Ø  https://www.ons.gov.uk/
 Ø  https://www.kaggle.com/
-Ø  …

 Some example topics are:
 Ø  Grouping customers by similarity to avoid customer retention Ø  Finding items to sell together at a local clothing shop Ø  What is the profit trend of a particular product?
 Ø  Is there a correlation between life expectancy and education level?
-Ø  …

 Data analysis requirements and marking scheme:

-1. Continuous Development :
+1.Continuous Development :
-a.
-Students need to show their progress to their workshop tutor weekly, it needs to be evidenced clearly.
-b.
-A completed Project proposal needs to be shown to the tutor on Week 4.
-c.
-Students are advised to follow the Data Analysis Lifecycle steps while progressing on their chosen topic.
+a.Students need to show their progress to their workshop tutor weekly, it needs to be evidenced clearly. b.A completed Project proposal needs to be shown to the tutor on Week 4. c.Students are advised to follow the Data Analysis Lifecycle steps while progressing on their chosen topic.

 2. Academic Journal :